Certified teacher

-A certified teacher is an educator who has earned credentials from an authoritative source, such as the government, a higher education institution or a private body or source.
+A certified teacher (also known as registered teacher, licensed teacher, accredited teacher, or professional teacher based on jurisdiction) is an educator who has earned credentials from an authoritative source, such as a government's regulatory authority, an education department/ministry, a higher education institution, or a private body.
 This teacher qualification gives a teacher authorization to teach and grade in pre-schools, primary or secondary education in countries, schools, content areas or curricula where authorization is required.
 While many authorizing entities require student teaching experience before earning teacher certification, routes vary from country to country.

 A teaching qualification is one of a number of academic and professional degrees that enables a person to become a registered teacher.
-Examples of teaching qualifications in different jurisdictions include the Postgraduate Certificate in Education (PGCE), the Professional Graduate Diploma in Education (PGDE), Level 5 Diploma in Education and Training (DET), Level 6 Professional Graduate Certificate in Teaching & Learning (PgCTL), and the Bachelor of Education.
+Examples of teaching qualifications in different jurisdictions include a Diploma in Education and Training, Bachelor of Education, Master of Education, Postgraduate Certificate in Education, Professional Graduate Diploma in Education (PGDE), and Professional Graduate Certificate in Teaching & Learning.
+These qualifications are still reviewed by the jurisdiction's regulatory authority and teachers may still be required to take a test to see if they know the right competencies in pedagogy and their subject specialisation.
+If they meet the necessary requirements and competencies, they are issued a certificate or licence to practise teaching.
 Though teacher certifications are most commonly provided by governments and higher education institutions, there are a few private bodies providing teacher certifications; for example, the National Board for Professional Teaching Standards in the United States and the Centre for Teacher Accreditation (CENTA) in India.

 Australia

-The Australian education system is regulated on a state-by-state basis with each state having its own requirements for teacher registration.
-Publicly funded schools are primarily funded from the state level whereas private schools (including religious schools) are funded with federal per student grants as well as smaller grants from state governments and private fees.
-Private schools are free to hire teachers regardless of their level of qualification although in practice most teachers in Australia have a relevant tertiary qualification such as a graduate diploma, bachelor's degree or master's degree.

-There are moves on both sides of politics in Australia towards a national curriculum which may or may not involve a national system of teacher registration.
-Four years are required to be a certified teacher.
+Each state and territory in Australia maintains its own regulatory body for teachers: